 Ideally, your IVF doctor should explain to you the possible complications associated with multiple IVF pregnancies to help you make an informed decision.

 Myth: IVF is for women only

 As shared earlier, IVF is a technique wherein the woman’s egg and the man’s sperm are made to fertilize in a laboratory.
-Today IVF is being increasingly used in combination with several male infertility treatment modalities such ICSI, TESA and PESA.
+Today IVF is being increasingly used in combination with several male infertility treatment modalities such as ICSI, TESA, and PESA.
 For example, a combination of ICSI-IVF may be used in cases of severe male infertility.
-The technique involves selection of a single healthy sperm and injecting it directly into the female egg to fertilise it in vitro.
+The technique involves the selection of a single healthy sperm and injecting it directly into the female egg to fertilize it in vitro.
 You can learn more about such treatments here.